 Sour Cream for topping (optional)

 Reduce heat to medium.
-Add a small amount of oil to pan and let heat for a bit.
+Add a tablespoon of the oil to pan and heat until it starts to shimmer.
 Add garlic, onion, and carrot.
-Season with salt and pepper to taste.
-Cook for 3-5 minutes until onion starts to get translucent.
-Add paprika and caraway seeds and cook for another minute.
+Stir frequently and cook for 3-5 minutes until onion starts to get translucent.
+Add paprika and caraway seeds and cook for another minute, stirring frequently so it doesn’t burn.
 Stir in vinegar and reduce a bit.
-Add tomato paste.
-Cook for 1-2 minutes, allowing to blend together.
+Add tomato paste and cook for 1-2 minutes, stirring to combine with the other ingredients.

-Add flour and cook for 1 minute until well blended.
-Add chicken stock and stir to mix well, while bringing to a simmer.
+Add flour and cook for 1 minute.
+Stir frequently to combine well.
+The flour might start to brown but don’t let it burn.
+Add chicken stock and stir to combine well, while bringing to a simmer.

 Add beef back to the Dutch Oven.
 Cover and place in 350°F oven for 2 hours, stirring occasionally.
 Add more stock if it evaporates too much, keeping it a thick, stew-like consistency.